v0rts/devtools-container/Github/GITHUB-ACTIONS-SETUP.md

 1. Push this repository to GitHub
 2. Verify the workflow runs automatically
 3. Check the **Actions** tab for results
-4. Review security findings in **Security** tab
+4. Review security scan results in workflow logs
+5. Download and review the security report artifact
-5. Pull and test the published image from GHCR
+6. Pull and test the published image from GHCR